Sproggy/dotfiles/README.md

 | CachyOS   | EndeavourOS   | Garuda Linux   |
 | Kiro Linux   | Manjaro Linux   | RebornOS   |

-This will work on most flavours of Arch but not all Arch based Distro's are made the same.
+This will work on most flavours of Arch but not all Arch based Distro's are made the same.So i have custom changed the installer to each distro.

 ## Common Packages